 Does it matter where the deceased lived?

-The applicant can live anywhere in the world.
+However, the applicant can live anywhere in the world.

-Who can make an Inheritance Act claim when someone has died?
+Who can make an Inheritance Act claim?

 - a husband or wife;